-4 Fire Prevention Housekeeping

-There are common balconies which were noted as having a limited amount of combustible items in place on some of them.
+3 Escape Routes & Fire Spread Ease of Use Obstructions should be removed from the escape routes in the following locations: Within common corridors and staircases and landings.
+There was also two stepladders and two child's scooters is located at the base of the staircase.
+12/10/2023 This task remains outstanding.
+Medium Identified 4 Fire Prevention Housekeeping There were combustible materials noted on private balconies.
 Whilst beyond the scope of the Fire Safety Order, as a private balcony is not part of the common area, residents should be advised about the risks arising from the presence of combustible materials on balconies.
 They should make clear that smoking, the use of barbecues and storage of flammable property on balconies can increase that risk.
 Advice from fire and rescue authorities is also clear that barbecues should not be used on balconies.

-(MHCLG Advice Note on Balconies on Residential Buildings, 2019)

-03/10/2023 This task is still outstanding.
+(MHCLG Advice Note on Balconies on Residential Buildings, 2019) 12/10/2023 This task remains outstanding.
 Advisory Identified